Is cinnamon a nut allergy?

 It is important for those with nut allergies or any other food allergy to be aware of cross-reactivity and how it could possibly affect them when eating different foods or ingesting certain substances like cinnamon.

-Cross-Reactivity is when a person has an allergic reaction, the proteins in one allergen might be similar to those found in another.
+Cross-reactivity is when a person has an allergic reaction, the proteins in one allergen might be similar to those found in another.
 The American Academy of Allergy, Asthma, & Immunology explains that if someone is sensitive to birch tree pollen; they may find that consuming apples results in a reaction as well.

 While not everyone who has a tree nut allergy will be affected by cinnamon and vice versa, it is important for those who may have a potential risk of cross-reactivity to always read labels on products and discuss their food allergies with their doctor or allergist before trying something new.